ALMPartners/ahjo/README.md

 # <u>Logging</u>
 Ahjo's logging is very inclusive.
 Everything Ahjo prints to console, is also written into log file ahjo.log.
+Logging can be done to Windows Event Log by setting `windows_event_log` to `true` in config file.
+This feature can be utilized for Azure Monitor activities, for example.

 # <u>Customization</u>
 Every default Ahjo action and multiaction can be overwritten in project's ahjo_actions.py file.